Overview of the Climate Launchpad Bootcamp

-Early-stage climate startups often face critical challenges:
+Early-stage climate startups often face several critical challenges that hinder their growth and scalability:

 - Lack of structured business development knowledge